In today’s post, I’m going to do a book review of How to Build a Multi-Level Money Machine by Randy Gage.

-This book is now in its 4th edition.
+How to Build a Multi-Level Money Machine is now in its 4th edition.
 The 4th edition was published on June 1, 2009.
 It is published by Prime Concepts Group.
-The book has 300 pages.
+The book has 300-pages.
 The ISBN is 978-0967316444.
 It sells for $17 on Amazon.
 As of May 4, 2015 the book has six reviews on Amazon with an average 4.7 star rating.
 The review I did on this page was for a previous edition.

-In summary, “How to Build a Multi-Level Money Machine” by Randy Gage is a great book.
+In summary, How to Build a Multi-Level Money Machine by Randy Gage is a great book.
 It’s loaded with great tips and nuggets by a guy who has been there and done that.
 It’s well written, easy to read and would be a great addition to your personal library.
 If you haven’t read it yet, you should.

 What are thoughts?
-What is your favorite quote on this page?
+What is your favorite Randy Gage quote on this page?
 What did you think about the book?
 Leave a comment below to let me know what you think.
 I look forward to hearing from you.

 My Recommended Products & OpportunityIf you're looking for an amazing product line of health and wellness products (at discount store prices) and a lucrative opportunity that does business worldwide, consider today your lucky day!